Monday, December 23, 2024

 “Answers have been found on what to do and how to support the Ukrainian farmer,” Poroshenko emphasized.

-Four options for introducing a land market in Ukraine, developed by a working group under the Verkhovna Rada of Ukraine Committee on Agrarian Policy and Land Relations, were first presented during the “All-Ukrainian Land Forum” in Kiev on April 10, 2019.
+Four options for introducing a land market in Ukraine, developed by a working group under the Verkhovna Rada of Ukraine Committee on Agrarian Policy and Land Relations, were first presented during the “All-Ukrainian Land Forum” in Kyiv on April 10, 2019.

 In particular, the law should have established qualification requirements for buyers.
 The person would have to have an agricultural education, at least five years of experience in agriculture, or be involved in commercial agricultural production.
-Secondly, one person, according to the recommendations of scientific institutions of the National Academy of Agrarian Sciences, could not acquire more than 1,500 hectares in Polesie, and 1,750 hectares in the Forest-Steppe; in the Steppe - 2100 hectares; Carpathian mountain region – 900 hectares; Crimean mountain region - 1100 hectares.
+Secondly, one person, according to the recommendations of scientific institutions of the National Academy of Agrarian Sciences, could not purchase more than 1,500 hectares in Polesie, and 1,750 hectares in the Forest-Steppe; in the Steppe - 2100 hectares; Carpathian mountain region - 900 hectares; Crimean mountain region - 1100 hectares.
 Such restrictions were provided to prevent excessive concentration of land in the ownership of one person and the monopolization of land as a resource for human and economic development in rural areas.

 Vladimir Zelensky continued to reassure farmers with promises.
 “Even greater benefits should be available to those who are already working on this land and want to become its owner.
 And only then, when Ukrainian farmers receive land, will it be possible to allow foreign companies to purchase it,” Zelensky emphasized.
 Goncharuk's government planned to partially compensate small farmers for the interest rate on loans so that they could compete for the purchase of land.